-- /bindingPath : Property [1..\] {ordered, nonunique} Gives the propertyPath of the NestedConnectorEnd applied, if any, to the boundEnd, appended to the role of the boundEnd. - boundEnd: ConnectorEnd [1]
+- /bindingPath : Property [1..] {ordered, nonunique} Gives the propertyPath of the NestedConnectorEnd applied, if any, to the boundEnd, appended to the role of the boundEnd. - boundEnd : ConnectorEnd [1]

-Gives a connector end of a binding connector opposite to the end linked to the stereotyped property, or linked to property that generalizes the stereotyped one through redefinition.
+Gives a connector end of a binding connector opposite to the end linked to the stereotyped property, or linked to a property that generalizes the stereotyped one through redefinition.

-- [1] Properties to which BoundReference is applied must be the role of a connector end of at least one binding connector, or generalized by such a property through redefinition. - [2] The value of boundEnd must be a connector end of a binding connector, as identified in constraint 1, opposite the property, as identified in constraint 1.

-- [3] The role of boundEnd must be a property accessible by navigation from instances of the block owning the property to which BoundReference is applied, but must not be the property to which BoundReference is applied, or one that it is related to by redefinition. - [4] The last value of bindingPath is the role of boundEnd, and the other values are the propertyPath of the NestedConnectorEnd applied to boundEnd, if any. - [5] Properties to which BoundReference is applied must either be a reference properties or value properties. - [6] Properties with BoundReference applied that have an upper multiplicity greater than one must be ordered and non-unique. - [7] BoundReferences must not be applied to properties that are related by redefinition to other properties with BoundReference applied. - [8] The binding connector identified in constraint 1 must not have the same property on both ends, or properties related by redefinition.
+- [1] Properties to which BoundReference is applied shall be the role of a connector end of at least one binding connector, or generalized by such a property through redefinition. - [2] The value of boundEnd shall be a connector end of a binding connector, as identified in constraint 1, opposite the property, as identified in constraint 1. - [3] The role of boundEnd shall be a property accessible by navigation from instances of the block owning the property to which BoundReference is applied, but shall not be the property to which BoundReference is applied, or one that it is related to by redefinition. - [4] The last value of bindingPath shall be the role of boundEnd, and the other values shall be the propertyPath of the NestedConnectorEnd applied to boundEnd, if any. - [5] Properties to which BoundReference is applied shall either be reference properties or value properties. - [6] Properties with BoundReference applied that have an upper multiplicity greater than one shall be ordered and non-unique. - [7] BoundReferences shall not be applied to properties that are related by redefinition to other properties with BoundReference applied. - [8] The binding connector identified in constraint 1 shall not have the same property on both ends, or properties related by redefinition.

-8.3.2.5 ClassifierBehaviorProperty
+8.3.2.6 ClassifierBehaviorProperty